AckerlyXu/heima/articles/cosmos-db/performance-testing.md

 **Step 2:** Modify the settings for EndpointUrl, AuthorizationKey, CollectionThroughput and DocumentTemplate (optional) in App.config.

 > [!NOTE]
 > Before provisioning collections with high throughput, please refer to the [Pricing Page](https://www.azure.cn/pricing/details/cosmos-db/) to estimate the costs per collection.
-Cosmos DB bills storage and throughput independently on an hourly basis, so you can save costs by deleting or lowering the throughput of your DocumentDB collections after testing.
+Azure Cosmos DB bills storage and throughput independently on an hourly basis, so you can save costs by deleting or lowering the throughput of your Azure Cosmos DB collections after testing.
 >
 >